The Park People

 Jane joined The Park People with an M.A. in Secondary Education from Arizona State University and over ten years of experience in public education.
 She brings with her a passion for partnering with people in the Denver community to build empowerment, create resources, and connect historically underserved populations with meaningful career paths.
 Jane oversees The Park People's TreeForce pre-apprenticeship program which provides participants with education and on-the-job, field-based experience in urban forestry.
 Outside of work, Jane enjoys hiking, paddle boarding, traveling, reading, playing music, gardening, meeting friends for brunch, and spending quality time with her family.
 Contact Jane.

-Loriee Evans, Community Engagement Coordinator (she/her/hers)
+Loriee Evans, Community Engagement Manager (she/her/hers)

 Loriee joined The Park People in 2022, moving to Denver from the South, where she organized Arkansans to self-advocate for better healthcare and access to voting.
 A writer by trade, she once published on topics like climate change and recycling, and was thrilled to get paid to hike and backpack into the woods.
 At The Park People, Loriee has found the perfect home to combine her decade of experience in community and volunteer organizing with a passion for moving our communities toward climate resilience.
 She holds a Master's in Public Policy from the University of Michigan and a BA in Speech Communication and an Environmental Studies minor from Trinity University in San Antonio.
 Loriee loves meeting new people, listening to their stories, and integrating their ideas and energy into our community solutions.
 Contact Loriee.

-Amanda Westendorf, Field Crew Supervisor (she/her/hers)
+Amanda Westendorf, Arborist (she/her/hers)

 Amanda is originally from rural Illinois and spent much of her youth wandering around fields, forests, and creeks before moving to Indianapolis to obtain a BA in English Creative Writing from Indiana University.
 Then, after an extensive backpacking trip among the dogwoods, redbuds, and rhododendrons of the southern Appalachian Mountains in 2017, her love of and connection to nature was rekindled, and thus began her dive into horticulture, volunteering with the University of Illinois’ Master Gardener program, working in the green industry, and pursuing her BS in Horticulture from Oregon State.
 Amanda moved to Colorado in 2021 and focused on landscaping and cultivation before eventually finding a place as Field Crew Supervisor for TreeForce with The Park People.
 When not out digging holes with her crew, you can find Amanda tending to her many plants, traveling, hiking, camping, and telling her friends and family (and anyone else within earshot) about trees!
 Contact Amanda.

-Danielle Helm, Community Connector
+Danielle Helm, Barnum & Barnum West Community Connector

 My name is Danielle Helm, and I have lived in the Barnum neighborhood for the last 10 years.
 It’s very important to me to work to preserve Barnum’s history and to protect the culture of the people and the community we have.
 Our neighborhood has been under-resourced, and the effects of climate change are growing disproportionately here.
 I’m grateful to work with The Park People to help grow our Urban Forest.